Five Ten Hellcat - Women's Review

 The Hellcat's outsole is made from climbing rubber and we expected it to perform well on rock, but not necessarily in the mud, however, the rubber sole shed mud and resisted caking.

 The Hellcats provide impact protection not only in the midsole and footbed but also in the shoe's uppers which are constructed of weather-resistant, micro-perforated synthetic material.
 From heel to toe, there are reinforced areas where the foot is most vulnerable, such as the ball of the foot and toe box.
 During testing in Colorado, we had a few rocks from the trail kick up and hit our feet, but we never felt their impact, nor did we experience any bruising to our foot from the impact.

 Advertised as having a weather-resistant upper, we were surprised when water easily entered through the shoe's upper when riding through a puddle, leaving our sock wet.
 It is because of this that the Hellcat scored as it did in this metric, as other shoes we tested offered better protection against water.

 The Hellcat is the only shoe we tested with a gusseted tongue, which is a nice feature as it helps to keep dirt and debris out of the shoe.
 Despite the shoes being dirty and dusty on the outside, our socks stayed nice and clean.
-The Hellcat's protection and gusseted tongue are two features that helped it to earn Best Bang for Your Buck award.
+The Hellcat's protection and gusseted tongue are two features that helped it to earn its accolades for comfort.

 A pair of 8.5US women's Hellcats weighs in at 437-grams, making it one of the heavier shoes we tested; thus a lower score in this metric and it does weigh more than shoes with similar impact protection.

 The Hellcats not only performed well in all conditions, they also have design features such as reinforced eyelets, a gusseted tongue, and elastic lace retainer, that are not found on other shoes of a similar price.
-The stability and control offered by the Hellcats is on par with or better than more expensive shoes we tested, earning it our Best Bang for your Buck Award.
+The stability and control offered by the Hellcats is on par with or better than more expensive shoes we tested.